turboapps/docs/server/hub_server/advanced_topics.md

 ```
 {
    // The configuration JSON format version.
 Must be 1.
    "v":1

-    // The turbo command used to execute the app.
+   // The turbo command used to execute the application.
 Possible values are "try", "run", and "new".
-Must be specified.
+Required.
    "verb":"try",

    // The repository ID of the image to execute.
-Must be specified.
-    "repoId":"spoonbrew/base",
+Required.
+   "repoId":"test/test",

    // The isolation mode to run in.
 These are the same as those that can be passed to turbo run commands with `--isolate` flag.
-Default is "full".
+Optional, default is "full".
    "isolation":"full",

+   // Allows merge access to special user folders such as documents.
+Optional, default is false.
+   "mergeUser":false,

    // Whether network isolation is enabled in the container.
 Optional, default is false.
    "isolateNetwork":false,

    // A list of network mappings.
-Optional.
+Optional, default is empty.
    // Example: routes:[{"rule":"ip","type":"deny"},{"rule":"ip://*.turbo.net","type":"allow"}],
    "routes":[],

-    // Command line parameters that are passed to the startup file of the container.
-Optional.
-    // Example: cmdLineArgs: "echo Args",
-    "cmdLineArgs":"",

    // A list of additional image repository IDs that are permanently layered in to the container.
-Optional.
+Optional, default is empty.
    // Example: layers: [{"repoId":"npp/notepadplusplus","enabled":true}],
    "layers":[],

    // A list of additional image repository IDs that are temporarily layered in to the container.
-Optional.
+Optional, default is empty.
    // Example: using: ["gnu/wget"]
-    "using":[]
+   "using":[],

+   // Overrides the default startup file.
+Optional, default is no override.
+   //"startupFile":"cmd",

+   // Command line parameters that are passed to the startup file of the container.
+Optional, default is empty.
+   // Example: cmdLineArgs: "echo test",
+   "cmdLineArgs":"",

+   // Automatically synchronizes the application state and settings with the Turbo Hub server.
+Optional, default is false.
+   "sync": true,

+   // Enables pre-caching of application DLL and EXE files on the Application Servers’ local disk for faster loading.
+Optional, default is false.
+   "useDllCache": false,

+   // Specifies drive visibility in the virtual application using the format: <*|V:|-V:>[,...].
+Optional, default is *,-T:.
+   "hideDrive":"*,-T:",

+   // The VM version is a version string that specifies which Turbo VM version will be used for execution.
+Optional, default is latest.
+   //"vm": "19.6.1427.29"
 }
 ```